Madsg01/Wild-Cat-Website/README.md

 ## Overview

 I decided to make a charity website.
 For inspiration i though if i had a charity what would it be centered on?
 Well i really like big cats, like tiger and such.

-I remembered going to the zoo and watching them feed the lions, it was awsome.
-I would be a shame if there where to come a point in time where was no longer possible.
-In future i would like to go on saffari and when i do i would like there to be some lion and tigers there.
+The wild cat population is shrinking drasticly and when i grow old i would like to still be able to go on saffari and see tigers and such in the wild.
 As such i decided that the conservation of wild cat species would be the subject of my website project.